neelkamath/omni-chat-backend/docs/api.md

 ## Flow

 Here is the usual flow for using this service.
 1. Have the user sign up for an account.
-Pass the info they give you to create an account for them using the `Mutatation.createAccount` operation.
+Pass the info they give you to the `Mutatation.createAccount` operation.
 1. Have the user verify their email.
 1. Have the user log in.
-Pass the credentials they give you while logging in to the `Query.requestJwt` operation.
+Pass the credentials they give you to the `Query.requestJwt` operation.
 This will give you a [JWT](https://jwt.io/) to authenticate their future actions.
 1. Use the JWT to authorize requests on behalf of the user (e.g., to use the `Query.readChats` operation).
 1. Whenever required, refresh the JWT using the HTTP POST `/refresh_jwt` endpoint.